deankuo/Attack_on_Titan/README.md

 Emotion/sentiment classification and Qwen2.5-32B scoring are run on [TACC](https://www.tacc.utexas.edu/) GPU nodes via SLURM.
 The provided `run_classify.sh` and `run_label.sh` scripts are configured for TACC Lonestar6 (`gpu-a100` partition).
 Adjust `--account` and `--partition` before submitting.

 GPT scoring (`label_gpt_mini.py`) runs locally or on any machine with internet access; concurrent threads (`--workers`) are throttled by your OpenAI rate limits.

----

-## References

-Bandura, A. (1999).
-Moral disengagement in the perpetration of inhumanities. *Personality and Social Psychology Review*, 3(3), 193–209.

-Tajfel, H., & Turner, J. C. (1979).
-An integrative theory of intergroup conflict.
-In W. G. Austin & S. Worchel (Eds.), *The social psychology of intergroup relations* (pp. 33–47).
-Brooks/Cole.